 Bullet Journaling

-Ryder Carroll coined the term “Bullet Journal” sometime in 2010 (at least that’s when he purchased the domain name, anyway) and originally shared it as under Creative Commons license sometime in 2012.
-Then around 2014 when he actually filed for trademark protection on the term “bullet journal.”
-Then in 2017, he filed for a trademark to protect the actual notebook/journal that he also called “bullet journal.”
+Ryder Carroll coined the term “Bullet Journal” sometime in 2010 (at least when he purchased the domain name, anyway) and originally shared it under a Creative Commons license sometime in 2012.
+Then, around 2014, he filed for trademark protection under the term “bullet journal.”
+Then, in 2017, he filed for a trademark to protect the actual notebook/journal called “bullet journal.”
 You can learn about the original method at the official website BulletJournal.com.
 But in a nutshell:

 … the Bullet Journal is as a framework.
 This framework consists…methods designed to help collect and organize specific kinds of entries.
 The power of the Bullet Journal is that you can mix and match these modules to best suit your needs.
 The four core modules: The Index, Future Log, Monthly Log, Daily Log.

-Why do I care about what year Ryder came up with the phrase “Bullet Journal?”
-Because I’ve been doing some form of bullet journaling, list keeping, life-organizing system for at least the past 15 years – before it was ever called bullet journaling (or anything official, actually).
+Why do I care about what year Ryder coined the phrase “Bullet Journal?”
+Because I’ve been doing some form of bullet journaling, list keeping, a life-organizing system for at least the past 15 years – before it was ever called bullet journaling (or anything official).
 And a LOT of other people have been doing it longer than me.
 So don’t get caught up in the term or the official system that holds that term.
-But to make sure we’re all on the same page with definitions, let’s look at what Ryder calls those four modules.
+But to ensure we’re all on the same page with definitions, let’s look at what Ryder calls those four modules.

 Let’s quickly review what those modules mean:

-Some other important elements of the official bullet journal system include:
+Some other essential elements of the official bullet journal system include:

-• Key – there’s a whole series of different types of bullet points to use for different things on the list.
+- Key – a whole series of bullet points to use for different things is on the list.
 For instance, a dot is a task, a box is an event, a triangle is a note, etc. The key can be whatever system you want/need it to be.

-• Collections – these are whole pages (or 2-page spreads) of special things.
-Might be a project planning page or a list of all the books you want to read or a home improvement list or a travel packing list or a pantry/grocery plan, etc. Collections fall in between any other normal page.
-So if you have a daily log and then suddenly you realize you need to make a list of all the movies on Netflix you want to watch, you just turn to the next blank page and begin there.
+- Collections – pages or 2-page spreads of similar things you want to track.
+It might be a project planning page, a list of all the books you want to read, a home improvement list, a travel packing list, a pantry/grocery plan, etc. Collections fall in between any other regular page.
+So, if you have a daily log and suddenly realize you need to make a list of all the movies on Netflix you want to watch, you turn to the next blank page and begin there.

-• Rapid Logging – just means to write a list of things in a bulleted list in a daily log format
+- Rapid Logging – means to write a list of things in a bulleted list in a daily log format.

-There’s a great book that combines the original Bullet Journal system along with some more decorative planning ideas.
-Dot Journaling by Rachel Miller is one of my favorite how-to books and I’ve incorporated many of her ideas.
-I highly recommend looking it up at your local library or picking it up on Amazon.
+A great book combines the original Bullet Journal system and some more decorative planning ideas.
+Dot Journaling by Rachel Miller is one of my favorite how-to books, and I’ve incorporated many of her ideas.
+I highly recommend looking it up at your local library or on Amazon.

 How I use the Bullet Journaling System

-I use the Daily Log with rapid logging and I use Collections.
+I use the Daily Log with rapid logging, and I use Collections.
 That’s it.
-My daily log isn’t completely the same as the official system but this is what I do for almost all of my bullet journal:
+My daily log isn’t entirely the same as the official system, but this is what I do for almost all of my bullet journals:

 That small part of the Daily Log module is the only part I use.
 There are other elements of the daily log that I don’t use.